Vihangah96/Vihangah96/README.md

 # Hi, I'm Vihanga Hettiarachchi 👋

-Engineering graduate exploring technology and web design.
+Exploring technology and web design.
 Focused on building strong fundamentals and practical solutions in the digital space.

 ### 🌱 Currently Learning